Apply many-to-many relationships in Power BI Desktop

 Let's say you define the new Sales table as the combination of all States here, and we make it visible in the Fields list.
 The same visual would display State (on the new table), the total Population, and total Sales:

 As you can see, TX—with Sales data but unknown Population data—and New York—with known Population data but no Sales data—would be included.
 This workaround isn't optimal, and it has many issues.
-For relationships with a many-many cardinality, the resulting issues are addressed, as described in the next section.
+For relationships with a many-to-many cardinality, the resulting issues are addressed, as described in the next section.

-With the July 2018 version of Power BI Desktop, you can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
+You can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 It's now possible to set the relationship cardinality to many-to-many.
 This setting indicates that neither table contains unique values.
 For such relationships, you may still control which table filters the other table.
 Or you can apply bidirectional filtering, where each table filters the other.

 In Power BI Desktop, the cardinality defaults to many-to-many when it determines neither table contains unique values for the relationship columns.
 In such cases, a warning message confirms you want to set a relationship, and the change isn't the unintended effect of a data issue.